Share this post on:

 It appears from the Preamble that the PBGC believes that these interest rate assumptions to be permitted by the PBGC regulations would generally be shielded from challenge in arbitration or litigation since the choice of termination interest rate assumptions is a proper assumption under the regulations.
 The Preamble states that this could save both the plan and employers on arbitration and litigation costs, which until now have ranged from $82,500 to $222,000 for a single withdrawal liability arbitration dispute, and for a lengthy litigation can cost over $1 million.

-The Preamble also states that the PBGC estimates that, in the 20 years following the final rule’s effective date, there will be an increase in aggregate withdrawal liability payments ranging between $804 million and $2.98 billion.
+The Preamble also states that the PBGC estimates that the regulations would increase aggregate withdrawal liability payments by $804 million and $2.98 billion over 20 years.

 [1] Charles C. Shulman, Esq. has over 30 years of experience in employee benefits and executive compensation law, including drafting, negotiating and advising regarding qualified plans, nonqualified plans, equity-based plans, employment and severance agreements, health and fringe benefit plans, other ERISA issues and M&A related issues.
 Charlie has lectured and written on a wide variety of topics, including the widely-used chapter “Employee Benefits and Executive Compensation in Mergers & Acquisitions,” he is co-author of “Qualified Retirement Plans” and Vol 8 of Federal Administrative Practice (West treatises), and is contributing editor to the Journal of Deferred Compensation.
 Charlie has a JD & LLM from NYU School of Law and is admitted to the NY & NJ Bars and the American College of Employee Benefits Counsel.